ibm-cloud-docs/ContinuousDelivery/cicd_publish_test.md

 # Log in to IBM Cloud if you are not already logged in.
 Assumes that $API_KEY environment variable has been set as a secured property
 ibmcloud login --apikey $API_KEY --no-region

-ibmcloud doi publishtestrecord --logicalappname="$MY_APP_NAME" --buildnumber="$MY_BUILD_NUMBER" --filelocation fvttest.json --type fvt
+ibmcloud doi testrecord-publish --logicalappname="$MY_APP_NAME" --buildnumber="$MY_BUILD_NUMBER" --filelocation fvttest.json --type fvt
 ```
 {:codeblock}

-In the example script, the `publishtestrecord` command specifies that the command uploads test records.
+In the example script, the `testrecord-publish` command specifies that the command uploads test records.
 The `--filelocation` flag indicates the location of the test results file relative to the root directory of the job.
 The `--type` flag indicates the type of test result.

 The following example script runs tests and then uploads Mocha results and Istanbul code coverage results to {{site.data.keyword.DRA_short}}: